jonbra/MBV-INFx410/2019-transcriptomics_exercise.md

 ![Quality](images/Qual.jpg)

 ### Trimming
 We trim the reads using [Trim Galore](http://www.bioinformatics.babraham.ac.uk/projects/trim_galore/) which is available on Abel.
-Default settings is to trim nucleotides lower than phred score 20 (what is the probability of a base being wrong with this score?) and looks for standard Illumina sequencing adapters.
-The option `--paired` tells the program to expect two files of paired reads.
-The job takes a couple of minutes.

 ```
 # Load the program